A Different Cooking Technique – Injecting Pork Butt

 Do one last check of the roast, adding any more seasoning on bare patches you might find, before inserting a thermometer into the thickest part of the butt.
 When it's ready, place it fat side up onto the grates and close the lid.
 Over the next several hours, make sure to monitor the coal, wood, and water levels thoroughly, adding more as needed and adjusting the air intake to keep the fire at optimal levels.
 Additionally, every hour or so, spray the meat down with a 50:50 mixture of apple juice or cider and water to help keep the meat moist and the outside from burning.

-When your thermometer reaches 175 degrees Fahrenheit, place the pork into an aluminum baking pan.
+When your thermometer reaches the internal temperature of 175 degrees Fahrenheit, place the pork into an aluminum baking pan.
 Add less than half an inch of your spray mixture to the bottom of the pan and cover tightly with aluminum foil, then return everything to the smoker.
 Your pork is officially done once it reaches 195 degrees, at which point anything inserted into it (the thermometer, a fork, etc.) should slide in with little to no resistance.

 Step 4: Rest the Pork

 When your meat has finished cooking, remove it from the smoker.
 Wrap the pan in a clean towel and transfer everything into a cooler without ice.
 Close the lid and let it sit inside for the next hour at a minimum.
+Yes, the cooking time will be longer, but trust me, you don't want to miss this step if you want a world championship pork quality.

 When resting, meat has a chance to relax and become more tender, as well as fully finish cooking as residual heat travels throughout the meat.
 Additionally, keeping the meat sealed with foil in a pan like this helps it tenderize further, to the point where it will be ready to fall apart once you're done resting it.